 The Stracciatella soup is a wonderfully nourishing egg drop soup.

-This is a recipe from the Red & Orange Simposio, an Italian cooking and living book series.
+This is a recipe from the Red & Orange Simposio, part of my Italian travel cookbook series.
 Get your copy for more classic, seasonal, delicious recipes, stories, and traditions!

 A CHRISTMAS GIFT FOR ITALIAN COOKS